SecioreanuStefanita/Java-Chess/README.md

 # Java Chess

-This project is made with Java on the Intelij enviroment.It is currently a work in progress,need to solve a few bugs and it should be completely done.It is a PvP chess engine with gui attached to it.
+This project is made with Java on the Intelij enviroment.
+It is currently a work in progress,need to solve a few bugs and it should be completely done.It is a PvP chess engine with GUI attached to it.

 # What I Learned

-•	Working with abstract classes and enums ,making a logical tree structure for the project
+•	Working with abstract classes and enums, making a logical tree structure for the project

 •	Implementing design patterns such as Factory, Builder and Singleton